 Forensic Accounting Degree

 Forensic accountants investigate white-collar crimes and criminal activity in the banking and financial sectors.
 They analyze financial statements and transactions to locate suspicious activity and gather evidence that can be used in the legal system.
 At least a bachelor’s degree is typically necessary to work as a forensic accountant, although senior-level or government positions may require a graduate degree.
-The job outlook for forensic accounting is good, with 11% projected growth through 2024 and an average salary of $67,190.1
+The job outlook for forensic accounting is good, with 10% projected jobs growth through 2026 and an average annual salary of $69,350.1

 Forensic Accounting Training and Courses